- Understand the purpose of a press release

 The following article was written by George Wilson, a professional music PR writer who has helped hundreds of artists get their music picked up by media agencies, labels and more.
 His PR writing services have amassed hundreds of 5-star reviews.

-Do Musicians Really Need A Press Release In 2020?
+Do Musicians Actually Need A Press Release In 2020?

 Whether you’re playing a show in a new town or releasing your third album, a press release is still one of the most important tools you have to make sure you get coverage.